joewrose/joewrose.github.io/_pages/cv.md

 title: cv
 nav: true
 nav_order: 4
-cv_pdf: example_pdf.pdf
-description: This is a description of the page.
-You can modify it in 'pages/_cv.md'.
-You can also change or remove the top pdf download button.
+description: This is a quick summary of me.
+For my full CV, please email on either my work or personal email addresses
 toc:
   sidebar: left
 ---